What is BEACON?

 Background: Maria, a 45-year-old woman, has been living with schizophrenia for over two decades.
 While her symptoms are mostly stable with medication, she experiences occasional episodes of paranoia and social withdrawal.
 Traditional therapy has been inconsistent due to transportation challenges and scheduling conflicts.

-How Our BEACON Helps:
+How BEACON Helps:

-How Our BEACON Helps:
+How BEACON Helps:

 - Flexible Virtual Sessions: Maria can meet with her therapist from home, reducing the stress of traveling to appointments.

-Background: 16-year-old Sam recently started hearing voices and feeling disconnected from reality.
+Background: 18-year-old Sam recently started hearing voices and feeling disconnected from reality.
 Their parents are concerned but unsure if it’s psychosis or something else.
 They want to intervene early but are wary of hospitalization.

-How Our BEACON Helps:
+How BEACON Helps:

 - Early Screening & Assessment: A digital intake process helps identify early warning signs and connect Sam with a specialized clinician.